Nuutti-N/Nuutti-N/README.md

 💫 About Me
 I'm a 19-year-old fullstack developer from Finland 🇫🇮, I build AI-powered apps and document the journey.
-Goal: Build products that solve real problems!

 ## 🚀 What I'm building